aburousan/azaz/Pages/Physics/blogs/legendre_trans.md

   });
 </script>
 ~~~
-### Transformaing one function into another without infgormation lost
+### Transforming one function into another without information loss
 To go further, let's start with the function:
 $$
 f(x) = x^2